socmov/uxdxconf/_posts/2018-08-29-uxdx-community-2018-execution-dx.md

 # Sharing Prototypes

-> “Bringing the development team into the discovery phase will reduce miscommunication” - Tweet this
+> “Bringing the development team into the discovery phase will reduce miscommunication” - <a href="https://ctt.ac/N7UvD" target="_blank">Tweet This</a>

 Bringing the development team into the discovery phase will reduce miscommunication but there is still a need to share the feature designs with the developers.
 [Oscar Nilsson, Experience Designer at Minecraft](https://youtu.be/ueanfQXFtLo), recommends optimising your handover to the development team in the following key areas: